Benedictteo05/OSA_notes/Market Research & Technology Trends/L5 - Gartner 2022.md

 - Applying reengineered thought process to the most important and impactful decisions.
 - Consider kinds of data needed, what data could be exploited, what pieces of decision-making handled by humans and machines, and determine collaborations that are critical, rather than what you can manage.

+**How It's Used Today**
+Product-centric organizations can create a competitive edge in strategic product decisions by using decision intelligence to analyze competitor strategies and evaluate historic decisions.